efficient-deep-research/efficient-deep-research/README.md

 You can run DPO training by executing `python train_DPO.py` with the appropriate arguments.
 This implementation is based on [SWIFT](https://github.com/modelscope/swift).

-We employ a custom trainer that subclasses SWIFT's `DPOTrainer`.
-This trainer specifically masks search results within the text to exclude them from the loss calculation.
+We use a custom trainer that subclasses SWIFT's `DPOTrainer`.
+This trainer specifically masks search results to exclude them from the loss calculation.

-Below is an example of how to run the training command, using arguments similar to those in SWIFT:
+Here is an example command using standard SWIFT arguments:

 ```bash
 python train_DPO.py \